-Too much computer, television, or screen time for anyone can have detrimental effects, but for witches in particular, technology can feel poisonous.
+Too much computer, television, or screen time for anyone can have detrimental effects, but for witches, in particular, technology can feel poisonous.
 If a witch is surrounded by too much technology, they may start to feel mental fog from electromagnetic pollution.
 This is not the case for all witches, however, as some may use technology freely and without issue.

 You Are Open-Minded

 Witches find themselves attracted to other unusual, obscure, or atypical individuals.
 You will rarely find them spending time with individuals who don't dapple in the arts.
 They have a healthy respect for practices such as tarot, astrology, energy healing, and similar modalities.
-Someone's belongings too, may reflect an openness to witchery.
-Perhaps you have books on witchcraft, have collected magickal tokens from travel and other cultures, and maybe you a healthy collection of living plants in your home.
+Someone's belongings too may reflect an openness to witchery.
+Perhaps you have books on witchcraft, have collected magickal tokens from travel and other cultures, and maybe you have a healthy collection of living plants in your home.